Skip to content

 2. Activities Return Plain DTOs (Not Result)

-Activities internally use Result, but the framework unwraps them for network serialization:
+Activities internally return a Result, but the framework unwraps it for network serialization:

 typescript